 Stretch Your Hamstrings

-Your hamstrings are critical to play a good game and prevent injuries.
+Your hamstrings are critical to playing a good game and preventing injuries.
 If your hamstrings are short and tight, your game will suffer.
 You can stretch your hamstrings in two different ways.

 Lie down on your back in the center of an open doorway.
 Extend one of your legs up the frame of the door while keeping your other leg flat on the floor with your toes up.
 Hold the position for a few seconds then repeat with your other leg.